exp111/exp111.github.io/_posts/2020-7-22-Analyzing-Android-Apps.md

 4. Drag-and-drop the apk onto the window
 5. Open the installer.
 If it shows "Xposed is installed but not active", reboot your device again.
 If it still doesn't work, no clue.
 Google.
 Probably.

+You can probably use the Xposed installer too.

 ## SSLUnpinning
 We may need this if our app uses [SSL Pinning](https://owasp.org/www-community/controls/Certificate_and_Public_Key_Pinning).
 To install: